-Michigan State University is committed to ensuring that the bereavement process of a student who loses a family member during a semester does not put the student at an academic disadvantage in their classes.
+MSU is committed to ensuring that the bereavement process of a student who loses a family member during a semester does not put the student at an academic disadvantage in their classes.
 Students should file a Grief Absence Request Form no later than one week after knowledge of the circumstance.
-This can be found at https://reg.msu.edu/forms/formsmenu.aspx under Student Resources \rightarrow Forms \rightarrow Grief Absence Request Form.
+This can be found at https://reg.msu.edu/forms/formsmenu.aspx under Student Resources $\rightarrow$ Forms $\rightarrow$ Grief Absence Request Form.
 Next, the college representative and student determine the expected period of absence.
-The college will then inform Dr. Leinninger, who will then work with the student to make appropriate accommodations so that they are not penalized due to a verified grief absence.
+The college will inform Dr. Leinninger, who will work with the student to make accommodations so that they are not penalized due to a verified grief absence.